Skip to main content

 Protocols for Female Hormonal Balance

 Hormonal therapy for women, particularly during the perimenopausal and postmenopausal transitions, is complex and highly individualized.
 It often involves a delicate balance of multiple hormones to address symptoms like hot flashes, mood swings, vaginal dryness, and low libido.
-While estrogen and progesterone are the most commonly discussed, low-dose is an important component for many women.
+While estrogen and progesterone are the most commonly discussed, low-dose testosterone therapy is an important component for many women.

 Effective hormonal therapy is a process of titration, where medication dosages are carefully adjusted in response to both lab values and patient-reported outcomes.